Frequently Asked Questions

 |---|---|---|

-| Protocol-Valid | Structural invariants only | Moving to an occupied square, Hand→Hand displacement |
+| Protocol-Valid | Structural invariants only | Moving to an occupied Square, Hand→Hand Displacement |

 | Pseudo-Legal | + Movement patterns | Rook moving diagonally, Pawn moving backward |

-| Legal | + All game rules | Moving into check, castling through attack |
+| Legal | + All game rules | Dropping a Piece where that drop is prohibited, castling through attack |

 Protocol-Valid Move:

-- Uses only allowed displacements (Board→Board, Board→Hand, Hand→Board)
+- Uses only allowed Displacements (Board→Board, Board→Hand, Hand→Board)

-- Preserves piece conservation (no pieces created or destroyed)
+- Preserves Piece Conservation (no Pieces created or destroyed)

 Pseudo-Legal Move:

-A Protocol-Valid move that also respects basic movement patterns:
+A Protocol-Valid Move that also respects basic movement patterns:

 - Pieces move according to their type (rooks orthogonally, bishops diagonally, etc.)